The Bear Necessities

-The Bear Necessities are an award-winning, TTBB acappella group from Brown University.
-They were established in 1992 making them the youngest of the three TTBB acappella groups at Brown.
-The Bears have released 7 albums, and are currently in the process of recording their 8th.
-They are best known for wearing suspenders and former member Masi Oka, one of the best known alumnus of a college a cappella group and actor in the television series Heroes.
-Also known as “The Bears,” the group performs at Brown, across the country and internationally.
+The Bear Necessities is an American TTBB a cappella group from Brown University.
+Also known as "The Bears", they were established in 1992, making them the youngest of the two TTBB a cappella groups at Brown.
+The Bears have released 8 albums, and are currently in the process of recording an EP to be released in late 2024.
+They are best known for wearing suspenders and former member Masi Oka, one of the best known alumni of a college a cappella group and actor in the television series Heroes.
+The group performs at Brown, across the country and internationally.
 Their repertoire ranges from R&B to jazz to classic rock to pop to Disney songs.
-Founded as an alternative a cappella ensemble, the group has a tradition of highly theatrical, interactive performance and is known for creating a fun, down-to-earth atmosphere in both rehearsal and concert.
+Founded as an alternative a cappella ensemble, the group has a tradition of highly theatrical, interactive performance and is acclaimed for creating a fun, down-to-earth atmosphere in both rehearsal and concert.
 This is evident in the final track of each of their albums, titled “Bear-a-oke,” a karaoke version of one of the album’s songs designed to invite the listener to sing along.
-The group’s alumni song is Streets of Philadelphia by Bruce Springsteen, arranged by member Andrew Callard in 1995.
+The group’s alumni song is "Streets of Philadelphia" by Bruce Springsteen, arranged by member Andrew Callard in 1995.